 - ¼ cup lemon juice

 - Heat your grill and place the pita bread underneath until golden brown on each side.
 Approximately 2-3 minutes each side.
-When done, place to one side to cool.
+When done, place to one side to cool.1 Lebanese pita bread

 - Place all the vinaigrette ingredients in a glass jar and shake until emulsified.⅓ cup olive oil, ¼ cup lemon juice, 1-2 teaspoons Sumac, Sea salt and cracked black pepper

 - Cut off the leaves and bottoms from the radishes and then slice thinly using a mandoline slicer.
-Add to the bowl with the kale.
+Add to the bowl with the kale.1 small bunch radish

 - Trim the cucumber then cut into half-moons, add to your bowl.1 large Lebanese / Persian cucumber

 - Slice the mini Roma tomatoes in half, add to your bowl.2 small punnets mini Roma tomatoes

 - Remove the core from the red capsicum, then cut into small thin strips, add to your bowl.1 medium red capsicum / bell pepper

 - If you are using the onion, remove the papery skin and chop off the top and bottom, cut into small thin strips, add to your bowl.1 small red onion, optional

-- Wash your herbs, remove the stems and roughly chop then add to your bowl.1 bunch flat-leaf parsley, 1 bunch chopped mint
+- Wash your herbs, remove the stems and roughly chop them and add to your bowl.1 bunch flat-leaf parsley, 1 bunch chopped mint

 - Add the chopped parsley and mint to the bowl with all your veg, season with salt and pepper.
 Then toss the salad until well combined, taste and adjust seasonings according to your taste.